Merck Manual

 Diet and stress management

 Most people and their families are interested in diet and stress management.
 Although some people claim that certain diets have helped improve their IBD, including one with rigid carbohydrate restrictions, diets have not been shown to be effective in clinical trials.
-Doctors sometimes recommend stress management techniques to help people deal with the stress of having a chronic disease.
+Doctors sometimes recommend stress-management techniques to help people deal with the stress of having a chronic disease.

 Health maintenance

-IBD puts people at increased risk of developing certain infections and disorders because of their underlying disease, poor nutrition, or use of immunomodulating drugs.
+IBD puts people at increased risk of developing certain infections and disorders because of their underlying disease, poor nutrition, or use of immunomodulating medications.
 Vaccinations and diagnostic tests and screenings can help lessen the risk.

 More Information

-The following are some English-language resources that may be useful.
+The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

-Test your knowledge
+Test your KnowledgeTake a Quiz!